HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

 ##### B2B Authorization Extension Object

 The B2B Authorization Extension Object is used by client apps following the `client_credentials` flow to provide additional information regarding the context under the request for data is authorized.
-The client app constructs a JSON object containing the following keys and values and includes this object in the `extensions` array of the Authentication JWT as the value associated with the key name `hl7-b2b`.
+The client app constructs a JSON object containing the following keys and values and includes this object in the `extensions` object of the Authentication JWT as the value associated with the key name `hl7-b2b`.

 <table class="table">
   <thead>